Marginal Interventional Effects: Estimands

-Here, the pretreatment covariates $X$ are assumed to be unaffected by the intervention (thus no asterisk on $X$).
-The difference between IE and $\textup{PRTE}(x)$ is important because IE is well-defined provided that the intervention changes the overall proportion of units receiving treatment.
-By contrast, $\textup{PRTE}(x)$ is well-defined only at the covariate values where the conditional probability of treatment is shifted.
-Moreover, even if the intervention changes both the overall probability of treatment and the conditional probability of treatment at all covariate values, $\textup{IE}\neq\mathbb{E}[\textup{PRTE}(X)]$.
-Instead, it is a weighted mean of $\textup{PRTE}(X)$:
+The distinction between IE and $\textup{PRTE}(x)$ is important.
+IE is well-defined whenever the intervention shifts the overall proportion of treated units, whereas $\textup{PRTE}(x)$ is well-defined only at covariate values where the conditional probability of treatment changes.
+Moreover, even if the intervention alters both the overall treatment prevalence and the conditional probability at every covariate value, $\textup{IE}\neq\mathbb{E}[\textup{PRTE}(X)]$.
+Instead, it is a weighted average of $\textup{PRTE}(X)$:

-Equation \eqref{eq:IE-PRTE} makes it clear that the impact of an intervention, as measured by IE, depends not only on the interventional effects among units with the same pretreatment characteristics ($\textup{PRTE}(x)$) but also on the relative intensity of the intervention between units with different covariate values ($w_{\textup{PRTE}}^{\textup{IE}}(x)$).
-For example, a tuition subsidy for higher education (e.g., through tax credits) may induce more high-school graduates to attend college.
-If $X$ denotes the student's family income, then the interventional effect associated with the tuition subsidy is governed by both the interventional effects among students with the same family incomes ($\textup{PRTE}(x)$) and the relative responsiveness to the tuition subsidy between students from different income backgrounds $(w_{\textup{PRTE}}^{\textup{IE}}(x))$.
+Equation \eqref{eq:IE-PRTE} shows that the impact of an intervention, as summarized by the IE, depends not only on interventional effects among units with covariate strata ($\textup{PRTE}(x)$) but also on the relative intensity of the intervention across strata ($w_{\textup{PRTE}}^{\textup{IE}}(x)$).
+For example, consider a tuition subsidy for higher education (e.g., delivered through tax credits).
+If $X$ denotes the student's family income, then the interventional effect of the subsidy is shaped by both the interventional effects within income groups ($\textup{PRTE}(x)$) and the relative responsiveness to the tuition subsidy across students from different income backgrounds ($w_{\textup{PRTE}}^{\textup{IE}}(x)$).